-ERA Architects Inc. (ERA) have been retained by the owner to act as a heritage consultant for the Master Plan being developed for the properties at 2150 Lake Shore Boulevard West and 2194 Lake Shore Boulevard West ("the Site"), and their surroundings.
+ERA Architects Inc. (ERA) have been retained by the FCR (Park Lawn) LP and CPPIB Park Lawn Canada Inc. ('the Owners') to act as a heritage consultant for the Master Plan being developed for the properties at 2150 -2194 Lake Shore Boulevard West and 23 Park Lawn Road ("the Site"), and their surroundings.